-Large vaccination hubs planned next week in Texas.
-See the details. - Port Arthur News
+Mutated strain of COVID-19 confirmed near Southeast Texas - Port Arthur News

+“Genetic variations are the norm among viruses, and it’s not surprising that it arrived here given how rapidly it spreads.
+This should make us all redouble our commitment to the infection prevention practices that we know work: masks any time you’re around people you don’t live with, social distancing, and personal and environmental hygiene.”

+The B.1.1.7 variant was first identified in the United Kingdom in the fall and appears to spread much more easily from person to person than most strains of the coronavirus.

-Large vaccination hubs planned next week in Texas.
-See the details.
+Large vaccination hubs

 Most of the state’s COVID-19 vaccine received from the federal government will be directed next week to large providers, Texas officials announced Thursday morning.